alvinalmodal/sprout/README.md

 4. The critical/high severity findings error on "npm audit" must be addressed
 5. I will normalize the Employee Table by seperating the full name into three seperate fields (ex.
 FirstName, MiddleName, LastName)
 6. Create a yaml file for docker in preparation for CI/CD.
+7. Enhance ui by removing popup and replacing it with modal.
+8. Add custom Validation filters to maximize dependency injection and lessen code for validations in controllers.